blueisfresh/focusly/README.md

 - **Invalid Inputs**: User-friendly validation errors are shown for incorrect data.
 - **Notification Denial**: Clear steps provided to enable browser notifications.
 - **JSON Import Errors**: Invalid files are rejected with detailed error messages.

 ---

+## **Local Storage Feature**

+- All tasks are saved in the browser's local storage.
+- This ensures data persistence, so even if the user accidentally refreshes the page or closes the browser, the tasks remain intact.
+- Users can safely resume their task management without re-importing their data.

+---